Cakes/ Dessert/ easy/ Fruit Desserts/ quick

 This strawberry cake really took me by surprise when I first tried it.
 It was love at first bite.
 It’s dense, but definitely not overly so, and is kind of melt-in-your-mouth moist, in part because of the fresh strawberries.
 The cake isn’t supposed to be tall, that way every bite has just the right amount of cake and strawberries.
 Just know that it works, and don’t be tempted to use a smaller and taller pan.
 Besides, as you can see, it’s absolutely beautiful with these dimensions.

 The star of this cake is (obviously) the strawberries, and there are plenty of them, so use the sweetest and most delicious strawberries you can find.
 I mix them with a bit of lemon juice and sugar before topping them over the cake, just to give some extra flavor and sweetness.
 During baking, the strawberries will sink slightly, but not all the way to the bottom.
-You can arrange them on top however you like As you can see in the photos, the perfectionist in me like to arrange them symmetrically in circles.
+You can arrange them on top however you like.
+As you can see in the photos, the perfectionist in me like to arrange them symmetrically in circles.

-This cake wasn’t originally flavored with lemon, but it tasted so much better once I tried it that I strongly suggest adding it.
-If you want to make it extra special, serve it with this vanilla sauce – it’s the easiest sauce ever, and it compliments the flavors well.
-Even a few more strawberries (mixed with a bit of lemon juice and sugar, of course) added on top or to the side of each slice is a great addition.
+If you want to make the strawberry cake extra special, serve it with this vanilla sauce.
+It’s the easiest sauce ever, and it compliments the flavors well.
+Even a few more strawberries mixed with a bit of lemon juice and sugar added on top of each slice is a great addition.
 Otherwise, serve with whipped cream or as-is, which means perfect.

 Strawberry Cake